FAQ incoming students

 Q: What precautions has the university taken to keep staff and students safe?

-A: The university is currently in distance mode.
-This means that staff and students have been instructed to work remotely from their homes as much as possible.
-Classes, seminars and exams are now being conducted online instead of on campus.
-Some facilities are still open, but with limited opening hours and precautions to encourage social distancing have been put in place.
+A: The university’s co-workers and students are studying/working remotely.
+Some facilities are still open, but with very limited opening hours and precautions to encourage social distancing have been put in place.

-A: We do not know how the COVID-19 situation will develop, but if LiU continues or needs to return to distance mode we promise that we will do everything in our power to provide quality education for all our students.
+A: We do not know how the COVID-19 situation will develop, but if LiU return to distance mode we promise that we will do everything in our power to provide quality education for all our students.

 For further details on the temporary entry ban Sweden Abroad has written an article on the entry ban here:

 Going to Sweden?
 Extension of temporary entry ban to the EU via Sweden due to COVID-19

 Please visit the Ministry of Justice website for its FAQ on the new rules and exemptions:

 Questions and answers – temporary entry ban to the European Union via Sweden.

 It is important that international students stay up to date with new decisions made by the Swedish Migration Agency (Migrationsverket) that can impact their travel plans or right to reside in Sweden.
 Up-to-date information about the coronavirus and the regulations relating to residence permits is available on the website of the Swedish Migration Agency:

 LiU also recommend you read the following information from the Swedish Migration Agency: